semanticdata/guava/guava.md

 # [Guava](https://semanticdata.github.io/guava/) Wiki (maybe not really a wiki)

 What is it?
 A personal wiki, a digital garden, an online notebook?
 Well, yes, kind of.
-Guava Wiki aims to be a simple and easy-to-use personal wiki.
+Guava aims to be a simple and easy-to-use personal knowledge base.
+It is based on [monotome](https://github.com/cblgh/monotome), which aims to be similar to a wiki.
+It is a work is progress and changes should be expected.

 <!-- screenshot omitted -->